Light, leisure, football : 1878-1900

 1898 – Electricity comes to town

-Electric lighting is introduced to many towns in the late 19th and early 20th Centuries.
+Electric lighting is introduced to many towns in the late nineteenth and early twentieth century.
 This year, electric lighting came to Middlesbrough.
 Electric trams are also beginning to replace horse drawn trams in North East towns.

 1898 – St Mary’s Lighthouse